peterstamps/Kaptsja/Readme.rst

 * The online user is prompted with a picture with randomly positioned circles with characters (default uppercase letters and digits).
 * The user should click in the Right Sorting Order in each circle according to a generated instruction text inside the picture.
 * When correctly sorted, the user will pass the captcha check else a failure page will be shown.
+* For dynamically generated Kaptsja's a maximum number of seconds to solve the "puzzle" is set.
+This avoids resending values of a solved Kaptsja after the defind time.
 * Before submitting the result, the user may Retry (means correcting a wrong sorting order) till the configurable number of retries has been exceeded.
 * The font type and size for characters and instruction text are configurable.
 * The number of circles and the characters to use are both configurable, as well as the transparency percentage of the circle and character.
 * Automatically the instruction text positioning adapts to picture size, the size of the text and used fonts.
 More/less words, more lines or line breaks, other font types and font points are all leading to a different instruction text size, as well as different sized circles with a character: Kaptsja takes care of that all.
-* The diameters of the Circles are randomly generated.
+* The diameters of the circles are randomly generated.
 Positioning of circles in the picture will automatically adapt to changes in the size of the instruction text.
 * A single picture or a subdirectory with a number of pictures (randomly picked) can be provided to serve as background for the captcha.
 A copyright notice text can optionally be put on the picture at the left/right upper corner.
 Copyright text, the color and text size can be configured
 * A full set of nice example pictures is provided for random display.
 The default files: Kaptsja_bg.jpg and Kaptsja.ico can be (re-)generated at will.
 * Automatically too large background pictures will be resized for their width: the height will resize proprotionally (resizing happens and is needed only once).